-CLNG works with the U.S. Coast Guard, the U.S. Maritime Administration (MARAD) and the Federal Maritime Commission to develop first-of-its kind operating procedures for bunkering with LNG.
+- Works with the U.S. Coast Guard, the U.S. Maritime Administration (MARAD) and the Federal Maritime Commission to develop first-of-its kind operating procedures for bunkering with LNG. - Provides guidance to PHMSA on modernizing LNG safety regulations and works with Members of Congress on legislation to do the same.